Home

 Yellow-winged Locust

-wpe1.jpg (55396 bytes) DSC_2457.jpg (145074 bytes)
+wpe1.jpg (55396 bytes) PWC_7955.jpg (225077 bytes)

-Gastrimargus musicus, tribe Oedipodini, body length 30mm
+Gastrimargus musicus, body length 40mm

-Yellow-winged Locusts are easily found in Brisbane grassland.
+Yellow-winged Locusts are sometime found in Brisbane grassland.
 They prefer grasses of medium height.
 When in flight, they show their back-banded yellow hind wings with loud clicking noise.
 There are the red marking on their hind legs.
 This species has green and brown forms.
 More pictures and information please click on here.

 Reference: